 Lack of Liquidity

 Another major reason why prices are so volatile is the liquidity of cryptocurrencies, or lack thereof.
 The majority of participants in cryptocurrencies still want to be able to exchange their crypto-assets for fiat currencies.
-Currently, there still aren’t many ways to do that.
+Currently, there still aren’t many ways to do that except for using bitcoin exchange atm machine.
 Bottlenecks exist in the form of exchanges that are new and definitely not infallible, and banks that succumb to regulation or withdrawal guidelines.
 Even in the cryptocurrency world itself, the exchange markets are tiny compared to even a smaller stock exchange.

 It should be pointed out that there are built-in limits within blockchain tech that adds to the liquidity problem.
 Bitcoin can only transact about 7 transactions per second.
 Ethereum can do about 30 transactions per second.
 This is because the current mainstream cryptocurrencies rely on proof-of-work systems that value security over speed.
 Unless most transactions are happening off chain (with Lighting Network or on the exchanges), there will always be an upper limit to volume and liquidity.